LRKG/EPP_Project_Laurenz_Guenther/src/documentation/index.rst

 .. but it should at least contain the `toctree` directive.

-Welcome to the Assignment 6 project's documentation!
+Welcome to the documentation of the Report Frequency on Terrorism Project!
 ================================================================================================

 .. toctree::